Integrating MongoDB’s Application Data Platform with Amazon Kinesis Data Firehose

 - On the Secrets tab, choose Create New Secret/Add a Secret.

 - Enter the Secret Name and Secret Value and click save.
-The Secret Name entered here is the name used in webhook code.
+The Secret Name entered here must be the same name used in HTTPS Endpoint code.

-- On the Values tab, choose Create New Value/dd a Value.
+- On the Values tab, choose Create New Value/Add a Value.

 - Enter the Value Name.